 A guide to choosing the best sugars, syrups, and sweeteners for you

 Caloric Sweeteners are made up of simple and/or double sugars in concentrated form.
+They're often a blend of sucrose, glucose, and fructose.
+And here's how they differ:

 -

 The term "sugar" encompasses a wide array of sweeteners from many different sources, not only from cane and beet: Sucrose from cane and beet is what we most often refer to as "sugar".
-However, chemically speaking, "sugar" means a simple carbohydrate from any source and, from a food science perspective, it is used to indicate the so-called CALORIC SWEETENERS.
+However, chemically speaking, sugar means a simple carbohydrate from any source and, from a food science perspective, it is used to indicate the so-called "caloric sweeteners".

 -